GoHenry Debit Card Reviews

 In addition to the monthly fee, GoHenry has the following tariffs:

-In the USA, GoHenry also offers a free one-month trial period.
-The tariff plans differ slightly from those in the UK.
-The monthly service fee is $4.99 per child; however, if you have four children in your family, you can create accounts for each for $9.98.
+In the US, GoHenry also provides a free one-month trial period.
+However, the tariff plans differ slightly from those in the UK.
+The monthly service fee is $4.99 per child, but families with four children can create accounts for all of them for a total of $9.98 per month.

-Issuance of a regular Visa card for Americans is free, but if you want to order a custom card, you’ll have to pay $4.99.
-Other options, including international transactions, ATM withdrawals, and card re-issuance, are not subject to additional charges.
+Issuance of a standard Visa card is free for US users.
+If you prefer a custom-designed card, there’s a $4.99 fee.
+Other services, including international transactions, ATM withdrawals, and card re-issuance, come with no additional charges.

 Step 1.
 Register an Account on the Platform